Life on the farm is 365 crammed-full days

 2 medium green onions, sliced

-Steps Heat coals or gas grill for direct heat.
-Place potatoes on 30x18-inch piece of heavy-duty foil. ( I use aluminum pans and cover with foil)
+Heat coals or gas grill for direct heat.
+Place potatoes on 30x18-inch piece of heavy-duty foil.
+(I use aluminum pans and cover with foil)

 Fry bacon and crumble into small pieces be sure to save the bacon grease.
 Mix all ingredients together in a bowl.
 Spray aluminum pan with nonstick spray.
 Pour all ingredients into pan and pour the bacon grease over.
 Cover small aluminum pan with foil and pierce foil with a fork.
 Place potatoes on the grill 4 to 6 inches from medium heat 45 to 60 minutes or until potatoes are tender.